Philipp von Boeselager: Postwar life

 After the war, Boeselager's part in the failed attempt on Hitler's life became known.
 He was regarded as a hero by many in Germany and France; in 1989 and 2004 respectively, he received the highest military medals that both countries could provide.
 He studied economics and became a forestry expert.
 Even in his old age, Boeselager still had nightmares about the conspiracy and the friends whom he lost during the war.
 He urged young people to become more involved in politics, as he felt apathy and the political inexperience of the German masses had been two of the key reasons why Hitler was able to come to power.
 The entrance to his residence in Kreuzberg bears the Latin motto Et si omnes ego non ("even if all, not I").

 Boeselager was a member of K.D.St.V.
 Ripuaria Bonn, a Roman Catholic student fraternity at the University of Bonn that now belongs to the Cartellverband der katholischen deutschen Studentenverbindungen.
 Until his death on 1 May 2008, he still had the Walther PP pistol he was given to use to shoot Hitler.

-In 2003 and 2007, Boeselager gave two interviews to the influential neo-fascist weekly Junge Freiheit.
+In 2003 and 2007, Boeselager gave two interviews to the influential right-wing weekly newspaper Junge Freiheit.
 In the 2003 interview, he criticised re-united Germany's failure to restore property collectivised in East Germany after World War II (and privatised 1990–1994) to former owners and the widespread corruption of contemporary politicians on behalf of the 20 July plotters, whom he presented as selfless idealists fighting to restore the rule of law.
 He defined the political aim of the 1944 plotters as "saving the Reich" and denied that they would have sought peace with the Western Allies.
-Boeselager echoed Nazi war propaganda in claiming that Germany invaded Poland in self-defence and that Soviet citizens and soldiers overwhelmingly welcomed the alleged Nazi liberation from Communist rule during the initial stage of Operation Barbarossa.
-In accordance with the myth of the clean Wehrmacht, he drew a firm line between the Wehrmacht and the SS with regard to supporting Hitler's policies, which he denounced as "criminal".
+Boeselager claimed that Germany invaded Poland in self-defence and that Soviet citizens and soldiers overwhelmingly welcomed the alleged Nazi liberation from Communist rule during the initial stage of Operation Barbarossa.
+He drew a firm line between the Wehrmacht and the SS with regard to supporting Hitler's policies, which he denounced as "criminal".

-On 18 April 2008, just two weeks before his death, Philipp von Boeselager gave his last videotaped interview, which was conducted by Zora Wolter for the feature documentary The Valkyrie Legacy.
+On 18 April 2008, just two weeks before his death on 1 May 2008, Philipp von Boeselager gave his last videotaped interview, which was conducted by Zora Wolter for the feature documentary The Valkyrie Legacy.
 It was televised on The History Channel in spring 2009 to coincide with the release of the film Valkyrie, starring Tom Cruise and directed by Bryan Singer.
 The documentary was produced by Singer and directed by Kevin Burns.

 Ewald-Heinrich von Kleist-Schmenzin was the last survivor of the 20 July plot until his death on 8 March 2013.